federated-data-sharing/common-api/doc/User_Guide_Analysis_Plans.md

 - Package up some of the analysis into Docker containers and queries
 - Develop scripts to orchestrate the whole thing for reproducibility

-Data platforms that implement the Common API commit to helping reduce the friction of remote access in a number of ways intended to help you:
+Data platforms that implement the Common API commit to helping reduce the friction of remote access in a number of ways intended to help you as a researcher:

 - Implementing a *standard* API, which means you don't have to keep learning new ways of getting metadata or processing their data
 - Providing detailed and up-to-date metadata on data they share through the API, giving you enough detail to adapt your analysis to what data is really there